Large Language Models and Their Use Cases

 GPT-4

-Its strength lies in its ability to generate coherent and relevant responses to prompts and its suitability for tasks like language translation, chatbots, and content generation.
-However, GPT-4 has also been criticized for producing biased or inaccurate responses and for being too computationally intensive for some applications.
+Furthermore, GPT-4 offers increased "steerability," allowing users greater control over its responses through customizable personalities.
+However, like GPT -3, GPT-4 has also been criticized for producing biased or inaccurate responses and for being too computationally intensive for some applications.

 StableLM